Logo design that improves comprehension and retention

 • Tightened the letter spacing in Evoke.

-• Better related the drip to the the counter of the O.
+• Better related the point of the drop to the counter of the O.

-• Raised the drip to convey fresh - right out of the pot, cup, or brewer.
+• Raised the drop to convey fresh - right out of the pot, cup, or brewer.

-• Tightened spacing, enlarged, justified, and raised text copy.
+• Tightened spacing, enlarged, and justified text copy.

 A nice concept that got overwhelmed